gustavosaume/iMyFace/README.md

 Search
 ------

-Thanks to the data structure selected the search times are constant O(1) and is as simple as querying the hash with the user id.
+Thanks to the data structure selected the search times are constant O(1) _in best cases scenarios_ and equal as the array lookup in worst case scenarios, plus is as simple as querying the hash with the user id.

 Graph Traversal
 ---------------

-The traversal of the graph was implemented with a simple recursive algorithm which goes breadth first, going deep into the branches until finds the destination or ran out of nodes.
+The traversal of the graph was implemented with a simple recursive algorithm which goes depth first, going deep into the branches until finds the destination or ran out of nodes.

-The same algorithm allows to validate if two nodes are connected or to search all the different path between such nodes.
+The same algorithm allows to validate if two nodes are connected (stops at the first path found) or to search all the different path between such nodes.
 Also, keep track of the visited nodes to avoid infinite cycles.

 Min path
 --------

-The large data set with cycles made the previous algorithm useless.
-The amount of time taken to get all the paths was so large that browser hanged.
-Moreover, because every path is being stored, the memory of the application grew very fast due to the large amount of path found.

-So, as an alternative (bonus) I implemented a two dimensional matrix to take advantage of the properties of the adjacency matrix.
-By multiplying the matrix by itself we can get all the paths with two vertices and so on.
-With the exception of the worst case, when the nodes doesn't connect at all, it produces great results and with a constant memory usage.
+###Strike 1 (lazy approach)

+The previous algorithm was built so it could find all the paths between two nodes.
+So for the Large data set with cycles the browser memory kept groing taking almost all the Ram and increasing the page ins/outs.
+Also, after more than hour at 90% CPU use. all the priority was taken away by the scheduler given only about 3% to work with.
+So, I never got to see if it reach the goal.

+###Strike 2

+Then, I tryed the Matrix multiplication that at some point looked better than the previous approach.
+This approach can be improved by using a language with matrix operation built-in or specialized hardware.

+###Foul Ball

+Ok, so I haven't found an acceptable aproach.
+So I went back to revise the graph algorithm.
+This time I focused on solving the memory issue and in this iteration every found path is compared agains the previous found path and only the shortest is kept.

+This time, the memory usage is mostly constant but it still took a considerable amount of time to solve the problem.

+### The Home Run (_tree triming_)

+This improvement was kind of obvious but never considered before.
+If the current path length if larger than the current result there is no path that can be shortest, so why keep going?